glotzerlab/signac-examples/projects/flow.hoomd.lj/README.md

     python src/project.py run -o initialize
     ```

-    This will run just the `initialize()` operations for *all* eligible jobs (which in this case is all of the jobs).
+    This will run just the `initialize()` operation for *all* eligible jobs (which in this case is all of the jobs).
-    - Run `python project.py status -d` again, and you'll see that now all the jobs are eligible for `estimate` and `sample`.
+    - Run `python project.py status -d` again, and you'll see that now all the jobs are eligible for the operations `estimate` and `sample`.
 You can also run `python project.py status -d -p p`.
 The ``-p`` argument specifies which parameters should be shown in the status view, and we pass in `p` to see which statepoint corresponds to which pressure.

 - Now we can run the simulations: